greje656/Questions/lens-flares.md

 ![](https://github.com/greje656/Questions/blob/master/images/discard06.jpg)

-Finally we adjust the radiance of the beam based on it's final area:
+Finally we adjust the radiance of the beams based on their final areas:

 ~~~~
 ...